clarus/reddit-explorer/README.md

-# redux-ship-reddit
+# Reddit Explorer
-A Reddit client in Redux Ship
+> A Reddit client

+This Reddit Explorer uses the [Redux Ship](https://github.com/clarus/redux-ship) effect handler.
+Open the Javascript console to see the logs.